-Writers use supporting details to strengthen their claims, add relevant details, and provide examples that add to the persuasiveness of the passage.
-Three or four questions on each test ask you to identify these details.
+Writers use supporting details to strengthen their claims, add relevant information, and provide examples that make a passage more persuasive.
+On most tests, you’ll see three or four questions that ask you to identify these details.

 For example: